xuyxu/Soft-Decision-Tree/README.md

 - `lamda`: regularization coefficient defined in equation (5) from raw paper, which decayes exponentially with the depth
 - `lr`, `weight_decay`: learning rate, weight decay in optimizer

 If you are interested in implementations on SDT, please see `SDT.py` for details.
-Instead of formally defining the structure of inner node and leaf node, I directly use one linear layer with sigmoid activation to simulate all inner nodes, for the sake of acceleration.
+Instead of formally defining the structure of inner node and leaf node, I directly use one linear layer with sigmoid activation to simulate all inner nodes for acceleration.

 ### MNIST Experiment Result
 After training for 40 epochs with `batch_size` 128, the best testing accuracy using one SDT of depth **5**, **7** are **94.15** and **94.38**, separately (which is much close to the accuracy reported in raw paper).
 Related hyper-parameters are available in `learner_args`.